andrew-farries/sharks-k8s-volumes/slides.md

 kubectl exec -it busybox -c bbox -- /bin/bash
 ```

-and create a file in the `/stuff` directory.
+and create a file with some dummy data in the `/stuff` directory.
 Exit the shell and run:

 ```
 kubectl exec -it busybox -c bbox2 -- /bin/bash
 ```

-What are the contents of the `/data/` directory?
+* Look in the `/data` directory.

+* Delete the pod

+Once deleted, the volume ceases to exist.

+---
+# Persistent Volumes

+`PersistentVolumes` are volumes that have a lifetime independent of any `Pod` in the cluster.

+A `PersistentVolume` represents a storage volume on some storage device (like an SSD on the node, or in cloud provider storage like EBS).

+Pods get access to `PersistentVolumes` by creating `PersistentVolumeClaims` which bind to the `PersistentVolumes`.
+Once claimed, a `PersistentVolumeClaim` can be mounted into a Pod.

 ---
 # Static Provisioning vs Dynamic Provisioning